krumeto/sebra_data_playground/README.md

 # SEBRA Playground
-This is a repo to play with the open government SEBRA data https://data.egov.bg/organisation/datasets/resourceView/ba444b96-6ec3-4be7-8981-92bc33d1a94b
+This is a repo to provide with data wrangling utils for the open government SEBRA data https://data.egov.bg/organisation/datasets/resourceView/ba444b96-6ec3-4be7-8981-92bc33d1a94b

 ## Installation